OctopusDeploy/blog/blog/2020-05/self-service-database-provisioning-with-octopus-runbooks-and-redgate-sql-clone/index.md

 I help people to manage their database code.
 From where I’m sitting, Gene is bang on the money.

 Many folks are lumbered with shared dev databases.
-For these folks managing the concurrent development of multiple pieces of work is a grisly quagmire of unnecessary bureaucracy, tedious processes and expensive mistakes.
+For these folks managing the concurrent development of multiple pieces of work is a grisly quagmire of unnecessary bureaucracy, tedious processes, and expensive mistakes.
 This is exacerbated by poor lead times and large amounts of WIP.

-Old test code as well as big, complicated and/or long-since abandoned or unfinished pieces of work hang around on the dev and test databases.
+Old test code as well as big, complicated, and/or long-since abandoned or unfinished pieces of work hang around on the dev and test databases.
 At the same time, production hotfixes are often missing.
-This undermines all testing and any attempts at deployment automation are hamstrung by the requirement to leave all that garbage alone – just in case.
+This undermines all testing, and any attempts at deployment automation are hamstrung by the requirement to leave all that garbage alone – just in case.
 This simultaneously makes the deployment process (whether it’s manual or automated) much more complicated and more unreliable, further feeding the core chronic conflict.

 In order to break this vicious cycle, and achieve faster lead time and deployment frequency, it is essential to move to a model where disposable dev and test environments, including databases, are available to developers and testers on-demand and discarded after the work has been completed.
 This ensures everyone is looking at a true version of the code, uninfected with the garbage that typifies shared environments.